jolie/docs/src/language-tools-and-standard-library/protocols/http/README.md

         .delete?:string
     }
 ​

     /*
-     * If set to "strict", applies a more strict JSON array to Jolie value
-     * mapping schema when the JSON format is used.
-     *
-     * Default: none
-     */
-    .json_encoding?:string

-    /*
-     * Forces a specific charset to be used for decoding a received response.
-In that case, it overwrites the charset specified by the server in the http header
+     * Output port: Forces a specific charset to be used for decoding a received response.
+     * In that case, it overwrites the wrong respectively missing charset specified by the
+     * server in the "Content-Type" http header.
      *
      * Default: none
      */